folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "God, give me life, dear God, please give me peace" > God-given peace

 * Just before he was arrested and executed, Jesus gave one final teaching to his disciples.
 In that final teaching, Jesus said that he was giving "peace" to his disciples.
-Moreover, Jesus clarified that that he himself is the peace that he was giving to his disciples.
-The disciples would receive this peace by listening to Jesus' words and remaining in close relationship with Jesus.
+Moreover, Jesus clarified that he himself is the peace that he was giving to his disciples.
+The disciples would receive this peace by listening to Jesus' words and remaining in a close relationship with him.

   * ***Peace I leave with you.
 My peace I give to you**; not as the world gives, I give to you.
 Do not let your heart be troubled, neither let it be fearful.
 These things I have spoken to you so that **in Me you may have peace**.
 In the world you have oppression, but be of good courage for I have overcome the world.*
   -John 14:27, 16:33

-* Also, in Jesus's most famous collection of teachings, he declared that his disciples will be blessed with a close relationship to God the Father when they serve as peacemakers in the world.
+* Also, in Jesus's most famous collection of teachings, he declared that his disciples would be blessed with a close relationship with God the Father when they serve as peacemakers in the world.

   * **Blessed are the peacemakers**, for they **will be called children of God**.
   -Matthew 5:9

-* Hence, when Kendrick prays "dear God, please give me peace", Kendrick is really praying for God to give him a close relationship with Jesus, who is peace.
-This request is ironic because throughout the verses Kendrick seems to be ignoring Jesus's teachings about being a peacemaker so that Kendrick can try to overcome the evils of the world through violence.
+* Hence, when Kendrick prays, "Dear God, please give me peace," Kendrick is really praying for God to give him a close relationship with Jesus, who is peace.
+This request is ironic because, throughout the verses, Kendrick seems to be ignoring Jesus's teachings about being a peacemaker so that Kendrick can try to overcome the evils of the world through violence.

 {{< /details >}}

 {{< /details >}}

 {{< details is_markdown="false" nest_level="0" is_lyric="true" title="Dear God, please keep these lame niggas away from me" >}}